 YOU MUST BE A RESIDENT OF THE HALTON REGION TO APPLY FOR A POLICE RECORD CHECK WITH THE HALTON REGIONAL POLICE 

 Payment can be made by cash, debit, Visa or Mastercard.
 Personal cheques are not accepted, unless certified.

 Please note: online police record checks may not be suitable for everyone.
-Please review the online information contained in the above link carefully to determine if this is the right choice for you.
+Please review the online information contained in the link carefully to determine if this is the right choice for you.

 Applications for Police Records Checks may be completed and submitted in person at the following locations:

 M-F 8:30 a.m. - 10:00 p.m.